ffrias/Layer-Auth0-iOS-Example/README.md

 * `LayerAppIDString` in [AppDelegate.m](Code/AppDelegate.m): The Layer application identifier for your application.
 * `Auth0ClientID` in `Info.plist`: The Auth0 client identifier for your application.
 * `Auth0ClientDomain`in the `Info.plist`: The Auth0 client domain for your application.
+* `Auth0BearerToken` in the `A0UserProfileQuery.m`: The Auth0 API Token for making REST API calls.

 ## Credits